NYUAppSec/appsec_hw1/HW1_Instructions.md

 ## What to Submit

 On NYU Classes, submit a link to your GitHub repository.
-The repository should be **private**, and you should add both the instructor and TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: **moyix**

-Your TA is: **Manan-bit**

 The repository should contain: